testzugang/soslog-objc/README.md

 _SOSLog_ leverages the socket implementation of Steven Frank's _Smallsocket Library_ (http://smallsockets.sourceforge.net/) to establish a connection to SOS max at application startup.
 Log messages are sent through this connection as binary data.

+_SOSLog_ and its dependencies does not support ARC yet so `-fno-objc-arc` has to be added as compiler flag for each file.

 ## License